 Read more about it here:

-#2.
+No 2.
 Also, some airlines allow checking only a car seat or a stroller, so call them in advance to get informed.
-And if you can't bring both, you can find a lightweight cart to transport a seat to the airplane and check it at the gate.

 Frequently Asked Questions

 A travel stroller is a specifically made stroller for travel purposes.
 It is lighter than a standard stroller and features a compact fold that makes it portable and easy to transport.

 Most travel strollers fold to the size that fits the overhead compartment in airplanes, but they are not as heavy-duty as everyday strollers.

 Can a travel stroller be used for everyday use?